Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings

-\textbf{Acknowledgements:} I would like to thank my advisor Marius Dadarlat for introducing me to the problem and for making useful comments on earlier drafts of this paper.
+\end{appendix} \textbf{Acknowledgements:} I would like to thank my advisor Marius Dadarlat for introducing me to the problem and for making useful comments on earlier drafts of this paper.
 I would like also to thank Jose Carrion and Chris Schafhauser for pointing out to me how Theorem \ref{lifting_theorem} can be deduced from \cite[Cor.
 5.4]{Schafhauser2018SubalgebrasOS}.
+Finally, I would like to thank the referee for a close reading of the paper and for useful comments.

 \emph{Iason Moutzouris: Department of Mathematics, Purdue University, West Lafayette, IN 47907, USA }

 \emph{Email address: imoutzou@purdue.edu}